Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Motivation and significance

-Founsure 1.0 utilizes pure binary operations on a three-dimensional bipartite graph to construct a multi-functional erasure code.
-The design space includes computation complexity, coding overhead and repair bandwidth as different dimensions of optimization.
-If one prefers to have an overhead optimal design with very good complexity performance, then it might be advisable to use the well known Jerasure 2.0 \cite{Plank} erasure coding library by Dr. Plank and Dr. Greenan, which is now fully supported by \textit{RedHat} \textit{Ceph} community \cite{ceph_link}.
-Unfortunately, this library and the likes (zfec \cite{zfec}) do not provide a sufficient code structure to address modern problems of distributed storage systems such as degraded reads, data repair/rebuild, consumed bandwidth, data security, etc. On the other hand, the main objective and purpose of developing Founsure 1.0 software library is to provide different operating points in three dimensional design space based on the requirements of the storage applications through a set of parameter configurations.
-Therefore, Founsure can be shown to demonstrate huge potential for distinct storage applications through smart/guided configuration steps.
-For instance, Founsure 1.0 has a configured structure that enabled its successful adaptation to a baseline deduplication engine within an archival scenario \citep{Suayb1}.
+Founsure utilizes binary operations on a three-dimensional bipartite graph to construct a multi-functional erasure code.
+The design space includes computational complexity, coding overhead, and repair bandwidth as different dimensions of optimization.
+If one prefers to have an overhead optimal design with a reasonable complexity performance, then it might be advisable to use the well known Jerasure 2.0 \cite{Plank} erasure coding library, which is now fully supported by the \textit{RedHat} \textit{Ceph} community \cite{ceph_link}.
+Unfortunately, this library and the likes (e.g. zfec \cite{zfec}) do not provide a sufficient code structure to address modern problems of distributed storage systems such as degraded reads, data repair/regeneration bandwidth, data security, etc. On the other hand, the main objective and purpose of developing the Founsure library have been to provide different operating points in the three-dimensional design space based on the requirements of the storage applications through a set of parameter configurations.
+Therefore, Founsure can be shown to demonstrate the huge potential for distinct storage applications using smart/guided configuration steps.
+For instance, Founsure is shown to be configured to a baseline deduplication engine within an archival scenario \citep{Suayb1}.

-The encoding process of Founsure 1.0 begins with a two-dimensional conventional bipartite graph which leads to a non-systematic low density generator matrix (LDGM) code.
-A version of this class of codes with appropriate input distributions are generally known as fountain codes \cite{mckay, luby}.
-The degree distribution of Founsure's LDGM code is specially selected to meet a good trade-off operating point between computation complexity, coding overhead and repair bandwidth.
-Current version (1.0) supports Robust Soliton Distribution (RSD) \cite{luby} (if one prefers good coding overhead design) as well as all possible finite max-degree distributions (if one prefers different operating points) including the one in \cite{amin} by default.
-However, we note that the referenced distributions are optimized for minimum coding overhead criterion only.
+The encoding process of Founsure begins by defining a two-dimensional conventional bipartite graph which leads to a non-systematic low-density generator matrix (LDGM) code.
+A version of this class of codes, with appropriate input distributions, are generally known as fountain codes \cite{mckay, luby}.
+The degree distribution of Founsure's LDGM code is specially selected to meet a good trade-off operating point between computational complexity, coding overhead, and repair bandwidth.
+The current version (1.0) supports Robust Soliton Distribution (RSD) \cite{luby} (if one prefers good coding overhead design), as well as all possible finite max-degree distributions (if one prefers different operating points) including the one in \cite{amin} by default.
+However, we note that the referred distributions are optimized for the minimum coding overhead criterion only.